nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
 * `delete ra/Chinese re/christian` Deletes all surveyees that are Chinese and Christian.

-### Duplicate a person : `duplicate`
+### Clone a person : `clone`

 Clones a specified person from the address book.

-Format: `duplicate INDEX`
+Format: `clone INDEX`

 * Clones the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* Use `find Alex` to list all the persons whose name contains Alex, followed by `duplicate 1` to clone the first person in the result and finally use edit command to edit the data of the cloned person.
+* Use `find Alex` to list all the persons whose name contains Alex, followed by `clone 1` to clone the first person in the result and finally use edit command to edit the data of the cloned person.

 ### Viewing a person: `view`